-To me a good tig welding machine is one that has a good crisp low amp start that wont blow holes in thin metal and wont melt the corner off thin sheet metal.
+To me a good tig welding machine is one that has a good crisp low amp start that wont blow holes in thin metal when you start the arc.

-A good tig welding machine must also have high freq start, good duty cycle, and enough balls to weld the occasional aluminum block my machinist friend just crashed his tool changer into.
+A good tig welding machine must also have high freq start, decent duty cycle, and enough power to weld the occasional aluminum block my machinist friend just crashed his tool changer into.

 In a nutshell, Its got to have AC and DC current, good low amp starts, and plenty of sack.